-Note: The 12 month exemption from employment services under the Better Targeting of Support for Refugees measure does not apply to refugees referred to TtW.
+Note: The 12 month exemption from employment services under the Better Targeting of Support for Refugees measure does not apply to refugees Referred to or Commenced in TtW.

 1.4.2.
 Commencement of Group Two Participants

 Once a Provider has determined that a young person is eligible to volunteer to participate in TtW, they must conduct an Initial Interview to Commence the Participant.